 When an agent says no with a rejection letter that turns out to be a standard form letter.
 Is that bad?
 Hardly.

 As an agent I receive dozens of unsolicited proposals each week.
 The standard letter is a practical necessity.
 When possible we try to add a personal comment of some sort, but it is rare.
 When you receive something specific from an agent or an editor in a rejection letter treasure it like gold.
 There is no obligation for them to say anything at all in reply to you.

 His response?
 “I love this!
 I can bounce all sorts of ideas off of you and you are honest with me.
 No patronizing!
 How refreshing.”
 He was the consummate professional seeing it as a brainstorming opportunity, not a success or failure exercise.

 Ask any editor or agent about the “one that got away.”
 We have all rejected a book or an author that ended up being a wild success.
 I asked this of an editor-friend who remembered a meeting at the pub board where everyone looked at each other around the table and laughed, “Talking vegetables?
 What a silly idea.”
 And that group of successful publishing executives rejected Veggie Tales.

-Over the last 17 years as an editor and an agent I have dozens of infamous rejection stories.
+Over the last 22 years as an editor and an agent I have dozens of infamous rejection stories.
 It has even become somewhat of a punch line.
 At a recent writers conference they asked the audience for a show of hands indicating if they had been rejected by Steve Laube.
 Talk about embarrassing.